nemac/fcav-ndvi/README.md

 This application contains the code and data needed for the server-side part of the "multigraph" feature of NEMAC's FCAV viewer.
 This is the feature that allows a user to click on a point in the map and see a graph of historical NDVI values for that point.
 The code and data here provide a service that receives requests from the FCAV application containing the coordinates of a point, and returns a MUGL file containing the graph specification and data for the NDVI graph for that point.

+The resulting timeseries differentiates NDVI data from two data sources: smoothed MODIS data and unprocessed "raw" eMODIS data.
+The unprocessed data serves to provide data for the recent past when smoothed MODIS data is unavailable.
+When a smoothed NetCDF file becomes available, it should replace its unsmoothed counterpart (see "Adding a new NetCDF file").

   * `data` directory